script3/yieldblox-beta/README.md

   - Screenshots are great!
 Use them when applicable
   - Include your expected result and actual result
   - Use links to our docs when applicable
-  - Apply a "bug" label to the issue
+  - We will apply a "bug" label to the issue
-  - Apply other applicable labels to the issue: protocol, frontend, or misc.
+  - We will apply other applicable labels to the issue: protocol, frontend, or misc.
-  - A mod will apply a filter to the repository

   - Example:

 ![image](https://user-images.githubusercontent.com/77589922/135798144-68b7920c-890e-47cd-8a15-14ddbb432bbb.png)